Kat Angeles

 01 — Product Discovery

 Every project starts with the problem, not the solution.
-Before anything else, I work in a triad with my PM and lead engineer to build a shared picture of the user needs, problem statement, and business context.
+Before anything else, I work to build a shared picture of the user needs, problem statement, and business context — with the PM and lead engineer when I have them, or with Teammate when I’m working independently.

 02 — Rapid Prototyping

-This phase is particularly useful when scope boundaries aren’t immediately clear.
+This phase is particularly useful when scope boundaries aren’t clear.
 The Disruption Hub case study shows this in practice.
+Rapid prototypes surfaced feasibility gaps in the brief before they reached engineering and quietly became someone else’s problem.

 03 — Explorations

 Once scope is defined, I move into Figma for design explorations.
 Iteration happens fast and often.
-I review work in progress with my PM and lead engineer multiple times a week to catch misalignments early, while there’s still room to adjust.
+I review work in progress with the PM and lead engineer multiple times a week to catch misalignments early, while there’s still room to adjust — not at review, when the cost of changing course is already high.

 04 — Design Review